muhashmicisco/CustomCloudOnBoarder/README.md

-# Cisco RoomOS Bulk Cloud Onboarding Tool (GA 1.0)
+# Cisco RoomOS Bulk Cloud Onboarding Tool

 This PowerShell automation tool is designed for Customer Delivery Architects and Administrators to perform bulk registration of on-net Cisco RoomOS devices (brand new out-of-box OR factory-reset) to the Webex Cloud.
 It bridges the gap between local device administration and Webex Control Hub management, automating identity resolution, cloud provisioning, and Webex Calling enablement (extension only).